sciris/openpyexcel/openpyexcel/tests/notes_on_namespaces.rst

 Current situation
 -----------------

-Most namespace tags are directly generated in openpyxl without explicit or reliable use of namespaces, eg. `Element("c:valAx")`.
+Most namespace tags are directly generated in openpyexcel without explicit or reliable use of namespaces, eg. `Element("c:valAx")`.
 These should be replaced using qualified tagnames:
 `Element("{http://schemas.openxmlformats.org/drawingml/2006/chart}valAx").